Shivnia/Project-1-Browser-Game/README.md

 How to Install and Run the Project
 ---
-The project can be started by using npx serve . in the terminal to and opening up the live server to start it or you can use the link here to deploy it. https://shivnia.github.io/Project-1-Browser-Game/
+The project can be started by opening up VScode, then run the command NPX serve . and starting the local host.
+Alternatively you can use the deploy link here to start it. https://shivnia.github.io/Project-1-Browser-Game/

 How to use the project